 The length of pull has been updated at 14.5 inches, the drop at comb 1⅜ inches and the drop at heel is 2¼ inches.
 Triggers are mechanical, and the thumb safety is manual.
 Weight in the 12 gauge runs an average of 7.7 pounds, depending a bit on density of the walnut.
 Don’t expect a lot of walnut figure, but do expect wood strength.

-What does a $12,000 over/under have over one like the CZ Redhead Premier that costs less than $1,000?
+What does a $12,000 over/under have over one like the CZ Redhead Premier that costs about $1,000?
 The Redhead is a hunting gun, though it can be used plenty on any clay target field.
 Hunting guns are simply not shot all that much when compared to a competition over/under that might be shot 20,000 times per year for decades!
 I doubt the Redhead will hold up to that type of long-term punishment.

 Plus, on a $14,000 shotgun, there tends to be better fit and finish — a higher grade of walnut — as well as many other factors that increase costs.
 Still, if you're looking for a double gun that you want to hunt with, this CZ Redhead Premier and the others that will follow are definitely worth your consideration.